 88. Prior to issue of the Construction Certificate the applicant shall submit, for approval by the Principal Certifying Authority (PCA), full construction drawings for the proposed method of achieving Council storage volume requirements for an on-site stormwater detention/retention system.
 Design volumes for each component must be in accordance with the concept drainage plans and supporting documentation (drawings 820016-D-101B, 102B & 103A) by Cardno MBK, dated February 2004 which .
 Overflow shall revert to the main drainage system.
-The design and construction plans, with all supporting documentation, are to be prepared by a qualified and experienced civil/hydraulic engineer and may be incorporated on the overall site drainage plan.
-Where advanced for construction issue purposes, the concept Cardno MBK drainage plans and supporting documentation (drawings 820016-D-101B, 102B & 103A), dated February 2004 shall be advanced and amended to address the following:
+The design and construction plans, with all supporting documentation, are to be prepared by a qualified and experienced civil/hydraulic engineer and may be incorporated on the overall site drainage plans and supporting documentation (drawings 820016-D-101B, 102B & 103A), dated February 2004 shall be advanced and amended to address the following:

-- Discharge from the site to the street drainage system must occur so that the hydraulic grade line in the Merriwa Street system at the discharge point is lower than the finished level in the basement.
-This may require discharge from the site further downstream in the Merriwa street system. - Prior to issue of the Construction Certificate the applicant shall submit, for approval by the 89.
+- Prior to issue of the Construction Certificate the applicant shall submit, for approval by the 89.
 Principal Certifying Authority (PCA), construction details for the proposed method of achieving Council requirements for the mandatory re-use of water within the site, including toilet flushing.
 The necessary pumping, filtration and delivery plumbing equipment for re-use shall be shown on this design to a detail suitable for installation by the plumbing contractors.
 The plans, with all supporting documentation, are to be prepared by a qualified and experienced civil/hydraulic engineer.
 These details may be incorporated on the overall stormwater management plan and design for the retention/detention system. - 90.
 Prior to issue of the Construction Certificate the applicant shall submit, for approval by the Principal Certifying Authority (PCA), construction design drawings and calculations for the property drainage system components to a detail suitable for installation by the plumbing contractors.
 The property drainage system (including but not limited to gutters, downpipes, subsoil drainage, pits, joints, flushing facilities and all ancillary plumbing) shall be designed for a 235mm/hour rainfall intensity for a duration of five (5) minutes (1:50 year storm recurrence) and shall be compatible with the necessary retention and detention devices.
 Plans and calculations are to be prepared by a suitably qualified and experienced civil/hydraulic engineer in accordance with Councils Water Management Development Control Plan 47 available on the Council website and at Council, and AS 3500.2 - Plumbing and Drainage Code. - 91.
-The Applicant must carry out the following infrastructure works in the Public Road Reserve: - Road widening in Merriwa Street, in the vicinity of proposed driveway, by trimming the existing verge area and placement of new road shoulder and kerb and gutter.
+The Applicant must carry out the following infrastructure works in the Public Road Reserve: Road widening in Merriwa Street, in the vicinity of proposed driveway, by trimming the a. existing verge area and placement of new road shoulder and kerb and gutter.
 The new area of road shoulder must drain to the existing sag pit adjacent to the proposed layback.
 Development Consent under the EP&A Act does NOT give approval to these works on Council property.
 THE APPLICANT MUST OBTAIN A SEPARATE APPROVAL UNDER SECTION 138 AND 139 OF THE ROADS ACT 1993 for the works in the Public Road, required by this condition.
 The Construction Certificate must not be issued, and these works must not proceed, until Council has issued a formal written consent under the Roads Act 1993.